Class: Musa::Scales::Scale

 scale[:IV] # Fourth degree

-With accidentals (sharp # or flat _):
+With accidentals (sharp # or flat _).
+Use strings for #:

-scale[:I#] # Raised tonic
+scale['I#'] # Raised tonic

 scale[:V_] # Flatted dominant